Guadalupe County is named for the Virgin of Guadalupe, patron saint of Mexico.

 Contractor: Frank Ogden and John C Hill oft Puerto de Luna

 Description: The building faces north and is a one story red colored sandstone and wood structure.
+The building is located on private land on the east side of Puerto de Luna.
 The north side has a central entrance.
 The windows are rectangular and the roof was hipped.
-The ruins still stand in a large open field on the south side of the highway.
+The courthouse burned around 1902 and the ruins remain..

 Photos taken 2007 and 2016